Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 `rgb(9, 105, 218)`

-`The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination.`
+_`The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination. -Michael Faraday-`_

-Michael Faraday

 Welcome to my personal webpage!
 ------
 ![Editing a markdown file for a talk](/images/COVER_BANNER_3-min.jpg)